60 Second Lemon Law Assessment™

 While the RAV4 and Tacoma have the highest complaint volumes, other popular Toyota models have documented issues:

-Any of these defects may support a lemon law claim if the dealership has been unable to fix the problem after multiple repair attempts.
+Any of these defects may support a lemon law claim if the dealership has been unable to fix the problem after multiple repair attempts or if out of service for an unreasonable amount of time.

 Your Toyota may qualify for lemon law protection if it meets these criteria: